-Prerequisite: PSY101 and PSY215 or consent of instructor.
+Prerequisite: PSY101 and PSY215 or instructor consent.
 (Offered in alternate years) An overview of theory and research in human memory.
 Topics may include: how knowledge is represented internally, cognitive processes involved in remembering, and an examination of different memory systems.
 An additional exploration of memory principles in an applied learning environment.